teamdigitale/security-awareness/content/en/whoweare/_index.md

     title: Digital security manager
     org: Digital Transformation Team
     img: andrea_ceresoni.png
     descr: Andrea is a technology enthusiastic with 16 years of hands-on of experience in Computer Security, Operating systems and Cloud security architectures.
-He has been working for e-commerce, telco an startup companies.
-At the moment is the “Security dude” for the Digital transformation Team.
+He has been working for e-commerce, telco and startup companies in Ireland, Germany and Italy.
+At the moment is the “Security dude” for the Digital Transformation Team.
   pm-2:
     name: Alice Casiraghi
     title: UX designer and illustrator